Manage data ArcGIS Online

 The Editor pane appears.

-- On the map, click a point in the water (so you can find your test points) to add a new feature.
-In the Create features pane, click Create.
+5. On the map, click anywhere in the water to add a new feature.
+In the Create features pane, click the Type of observation menu.

 Edits that you make in Map Viewer are automatically saved to the layer.

-- After you finish adding test points, on the Settings toolbar, click Edit to close the Place feature window.
+7. On the Settings toolbar, click Edit to close the Create features pane.

-- Locate your Coyotes_Oakville_PublicView layer and click the Add button.
+10. Locate the Coyotes_Oakville_PublicView layer and click the Add button.

 The map updates to show points for reported coyote activity.
 You don't see the new features that you added because you configured this view to only show features that have gone through the review process.